Ma and Pa Kettle Back on the Farm: Plot

-While they talk, however, Tom arrives and despondently tells them that Mrs. Parker has talked Kim into leaving him and taking the baby from the hospital, where it is staying because of a cold, back to Boston.
-That night, Billy, Geoduck and Crowbar sneak into the hospital and attempt to steal the baby back for Tom.
-Each man, however, grabs a girl baby instead of little Jonathan.
-When the sheriff arrives, Ma and Pa have to trick him into taking the babies back without pressing charges.
-The next day, the two shady men inform Ma and Pa that they have bought the farm by paying the back taxes owed on it, but Mr. Parker brings in a uranium expert to convince them that the land is useless, and the men agree to give Pa the deed to the farm and ten dollars.
-As soon as they leave, however, the expert reveals to Parker that the land really is barren, and Mr. Parker realizes that the only radioactive element on the property is Pa's coveralls, which his nephew wore during overseas atomic bomb tests.
+Tom arrives and informs them that Mrs. Parker has persuaded Kim to leave him and remove the baby from the hospital, where he is under treatment for a cold, back to Boston.
+That night, Billy, Geoduck and Crowbar sneak into the hospital and attempt to steal the baby for Tom.
+Each man mistakenly grabs a girl baby instead of little Jonathan.
+When the sheriff arrives, Ma and Pa trick him into returning the babies without pressing charges.
+The next day, the two shady men inform Ma and Pa that they have bought the farm by paying the back taxes owed on it, but Mr. Parker summons a uranium expert to convince them that the land is useless.
+The men agree to give Pa the deed to the farm and ten dollars.
+As soon as they leave, the expert reveals to Parker that the land really is barren, and Mr. Parker realizes that the only radioactive element on the property is Pa's coveralls, which his nephew wore during overseas atomic-bomb tests.

-As the Kettles celebrate the payment of their back taxes, Tom announces that Mrs. Parker and Kim have boarded a train to Boston, causing Mr. Parker, Tom, Ma and Pa to give chase.
-They manage to stop the train, and when Tom stands up to Kim and Mr. Parker rebukes his wife for the first time, Mrs. Parker realizes the error of her ways.
-She and Ma, however, do not disembark in time, and are forced to stop the train in the middle of a field and use a railroad hand car to get home.
-By the time that Pa, Mr. Parker, Tom and Kim return to the house, Ma and Mrs. Parker have prepared dinner for the whole happy family.
+As the Kettles celebrate the payment of their back taxes, Tom announces that Mrs. Parker and Kim have boarded a train to Boston, and Mr. Parker, Tom, Ma and Pa pursue them.
+They stop the train, and when Tom faces Kim and Mr. Parker rebukes his wife for the first time, Mrs. Parker realizes the error of her ways.
+However, Mrs. Parker and Ma cannot disembark in time, and they are forced to use a railroad handcar to return home.
+By the time that Pa, Mr. Parker, Tom and Kim return to the house, Ma and Mrs. Parker have prepared dinner for the whole family.